The Saudi Organization for Chartered and Professional Accountants

 The Ministry of Finance and the General Auditing Bureau are responsible for defining public sector accounting standards subject to approval by the Council of Ministers.

 SOCPA reports that as of the date of the assessment, IPSAS have been adopted without any amendments.
-It also indicates that implementation of IPSAS is expected to be completed by 2021.
-The 2018 Arabic version of the IPSASB Handbook is available here.
+It also indicates that implementation of IPSAS has been fully completed as of the date of this assessment.

 SOCPA participates in the government-led implementation committee with the Ministry of Finance and the General Auditing Bureau responsible for enhancing public sector accounting and overseeing implementation.
-The implementation committee is planning to select a few government agencies eligible for the pilot program of implementing IPSAS; assign a specialized consultancy firm to supervise the pilot program; and develop a strategy for continuous development of the government’s accounting system.
 SOCPA reports that the implementation committee maintains an ongoing process to review SMO 5 requirements to consider the adoption of new or revised standards.

 SOCPA continues to raise awareness of the importance of IPSAS through its organization and delivery of workshops on IPSAS.
 SOCPA reports to be planning to provide training to members in Arabic on accrual basis IPSAS.